Taiko2k/Tauon/docs/guide.md

 ***localhost:7590/remote*** - Remote player control with album art and track info

 ***localhost:7590/radio*** - Album art and track info for broadcasting

-Note: Requires FFMPEG and web server enabled before menu entry will appear

-Note: Must be clicked for each track and will only be accessible for duration of session as files and links are cleared on restart.

 -----------------------------